George James MacDonald (public servant): Death

 The Lower Darling district was an immense and arid area to patrol.
 MacDonald's health soon began to give way and in 1851 he found it necessary to travel to Melbourne for a period of convalescence.
-He journeyed as far as Yungera were he died suddenly on 21 December 1851.
+He journeyed as far as Yungera where he died suddenly on 21 December 1851.

 Poetry

 MacDonald wrote several works of poetry and prose mostly during the 1820s and 1830s.
 They were published in newspapers and periodicals and were well received.
 The subject matter of his compositions included Aboriginal Australians, nature, composers of classical music, and his own colonial experiences.